 With that said, the only reason I had the confidence to start offering Pinterest services was because of this course.

-How much does Pinterest VA cost?
+How much does Become a Pinterest VA today cost?

-Pinterest VA is currently priced at $799.
+Become a Pinterest VA Today is currently priced at $799.

 This price is going to be pretty steep for a lot of people.